starikcetin/Eflatun.SceneReference/README.md

 ## Validation

 You can check `State` property to make sure a `SceneReference` is completely valid before using it.
+It will also give you information regarding the type of the scene it references.

 ```cs
 // Import Runtime namespace